sleepyG8/LsaGetUserName/README.md

-#Reverse Engineering LsaGetUserName
+## Reverse Engineering LsaGetUserName

-#Exploring an Undocumented Windows API
+# Exploring an Undocumented Windows API

 While analyzing DLL exports with get-dll-exports, I discovered an interesting function: `LsaGetUserName`.
 Given its name, I suspected it interacted with `LSA authentication`, so I decided to reverse engineer its behavior.

-How:
+# Getting Started:
 First things first, I have been doing some undocumented work under the hood of Windows and using `get-dll-exports` my custom export scanner.

 seeing a juicy Lsa function like LsaGetUserName I intantly went and started looking up this calls structure and how to get the Username this way.
 After some searching, nothing, not a single write-up on it on ReactOS.
 So I used Reacts structure to set